phpbb/quickinstall/docs/sandbox-cli.md

 ```bash
 php bin/qi style:mount test styles/stylename --copy
 ```

+`--copy` is only supported for one style at a time.
+Recursive mounting always uses bind mounts.

 By default, style sources must live under `styles/`.
 To mount a trusted style from somewhere else on your machine: